B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 2. Cluster cluster - Clusters managed by you, backed by raw provider
 3. Managed service - DB-as-a-Service

-Keeping data close to where it's needed also helps reduce costs, as you aren't burning egress fees shipping data around needlessly.
+Keeping data close to where it's needed also helps reduce costs, as you aren't burning egress fees shipping bits around needlessly.

 Depending on your planned applications, this layer can include: